 5. How is Zika treated?

-There’s no specific medicine or vaccine for Zika, so if you’ve been diagnosed, treat the symptoms.
+For now, however, there's no specific medicine or vaccine for Zika, so if you’ve been diagnosed, treat the symptoms.
 The CDC recommends getting plenty of rest, staying hydrated and taking fever- and pain-relief medicine.
-And remember, the virus only stay in your system for two to seven days.
+And remember, the virus only stays in your system for two to seven days.

 Do not take any anti-inflammatory drugs, such as aspirin, and consult your doctor if you’re taking any other medicine.
 If you’re pregnant and have contracted Zika, you should get more frequent ultrasounds, as this is the only reliable method for detecting microcephaly.